Practice Areas

 • Internal organ damage

-Some of these are catastrophic injuries that will affect an accident survivor for the rest of their life, requiring expensive ongoing medical treatment.
+Some of these are catastrophic injuries.
+Catastrophic injuries cause serious emotional and physical distress.
 We focus on making sure our clients have the full compensation they need to cover the past, current and future costs of their accident-related injuries.

 Maximizing Car Accident Compensation

 Most states operate on a fault system when it comes to car accident claims, meaning the driver who causes the crash is liable for any injuries they cause.
-Kentucky, however, is one of only a dozen states that instead rely on a no-fault system.
+As mentioned, Kentucky is one of only a dozen states that instead rely on a no-fault system.
 This means that no matter who caused the crash, each driver files a claim with their own auto insurance provider.

 FAQ